 Most people with age-related spondylosis do not experience any symptoms.
 Some people have symptoms for a while, but then they go away.
 Sometimes, a sudden movement can trigger symptoms.

-Common symptoms are stiffness and mild pain that gets worse following certain movements or long periods without moving, while sitting for a long time, for example.
+Common symptoms are stiffness and mild pain that worsens following certain movements or long periods without moving, such as sitting for a long time.

 More severe symptoms include: